danae-charitou/MS_SMC23/README.md

 **On The Uploaded Samples**

 Generated samples have been uploaded, in .wav format, for both *unconditional* and *conditional* cases, in the respective folders.
 Since our models were trained using the Lakh MIDI dataset, the multi-track pieces generated contain tracks for bass, drums, guitar, piano and strings.
-To convert the generated pianorolls to .wav files,[pypianoroll](https://github.com/salu133445/pypianoroll) was used to get MIDI files as an intermediate representation, and the MIDI files were converted to .wav files using [timidity++](https://timidity.sourceforge.net/).
+To convert the generated pianorolls to .wav files, [pypianoroll](https://github.com/salu133445/pypianoroll) was used to get MIDI files as an intermediate representation, and the MIDI files were converted to .wav files using [timidity++](https://timidity.sourceforge.net/).

 The unconditional folder contains generated music tracks with all 5 instruments.

-The conditional folder contains ground-truth single-instrument tracks, as well as the respective generated accompaniments, for 2 conditional instruments: piano and guitar, and 4 different training configuration for each conditional case:
+The conditional folder contains ground-truth single-instrument tracks, as well as the respective generated accompaniments, for 2 conditional instruments: piano and guitar (in the conditions subfolder), and 4 different training configuration for each conditional case:

 i) global: Only one global discriminator was used, and the conditional embedding encoder was trained jointly with the discriminator.